-Dr. Stachler received a Prevent Cancer Foundation® grant for his research to determine the differences in genomic alterations (changes in DNA) found within the Barrett’s esophagus between people who do and do not get esophageal cancer.
+Dr. Stachler received the Marcia and Frank Carlucci Charitable Foundation Grant for his research to determine the differences in genomic alterations (changes in DNA) found within the Barrett’s esophagus between people who do and do not get esophageal cancer.
 This research could develop markers of disease progression for early detection and treatment.

 Dr. Stachler’s previous work looked at the genomic alterations found in Barrett’s tissue in patients with esophageal cancer.
 These studies have found key alterations in the Barrett’s DNA before any other signs of progression and have changed the way we think Barrett’s esophagus progresses into cancer.
 This raises the exciting possibility of using these genomic alterations as a marker to identify who is at risk of disease progression.